-The fund shall at its sole discretion reserves the right to restrict Redemption (including switch-out) of the Units (including Plan/Option) of the scheme(s) of the fund on the occurrence of the below mentioned event for a period not exceeding ten (10) working days in any ninety (90) days period.
-The restriction on the Redemption (including switch-out) shall be applicable where the Redemption (including switch-out) request is for a value above Rs.
-2,00,000/-(Rupees Two Lakhs).
-Further, no restriction shall be applicable for the Redemption/switch-out request upto Rs.
+The Fund at its sole discretion reserves the right to restrict Redemption (including switchout) of the Units (including Plan /Option) of the Scheme of the Fund upon occurrence of the below mentioned events for a period not exceeding ten (10) working days in any ninety (90) days period subject to approval of the Board of Directors of the AMC and the Trustee.
+The restriction on Redemption (including switch-out) shall be applicable where the Redemption (including switch-out) request is for a value above Rs.
 2,00,000/- (Rupees Two Lakhs).
-Further, in case of redemption request beyond Rs.
-2,00,000/- (Rupees Two

-Lakhs), no restriction shall be applicable for first Rs.
+Further, no restriction shall be applicable to the Redemption / switch-out request upto Rs.
 2,00,000/- (Rupees Two Lakhs).
+It is further clarified that, in case of redemption request beyond Rs.
+2,00,000/- (Rupees Two Lakhs), no restriction shall be applicable on first Rs.
+2,00,000/- (Rupees Two Lakhs).

-The restriction on redemption of the units of the Schemes may be imposed when there are circumstances leading to a systemic crisis or event that severely constricts market liquidity or the efficient functioning of markets.
-A list of such circumstances are as follows:
+The Trustee / AMC reserves the right to restrict Redemption or suspend Redemption of the Units in the Scheme of the Fund on account of circumstances leading to a systemic crisis or event(s) that severely constrict market liquidity or the efficient functioning of the markets.
+A list of such circumstances under which the restriction on Redemption or suspension of Redemption of the Units in the Scheme of the Fund may be imposed are as follows: